Fidelity-Commensurability Tradeoff in Joint Embedding of Disparate Dissimilarities: Experiments with multimodal data

 \section{Experiments with multimodal data}

-To test our approach, we will use a dataset with two disparate conditions.
+To test our approach, we will use a real dataset with two disparate conditions.
 The dissimilarities in the two conditions\footnote{The dissimilarity data are available in \url{http://www.cis.jhu.edu/~parky/CGP/cgp.html}.} are derived from brain fMRI images collected from $n=42$ patients, and from the personality scores of those patients \cite{RealData}.
+We wish to discover commensurate mappings for data from the two domains and match detection provides a simple test problem for measuring the commensuracy of the joint embedding.

 For each replicate of our experiment, we randomly sample two matched pairs of rows from the two dissimilarity matrices.
 We use one of the matched pairs as our matched test example.
 We also use one row of each pair (say, first row from the first condition and second row from the second condition) as the unmatched test example.
 The remaining rows/columns form the in-sample dissimilarity matrices ${\Delta}_1$, ${\Delta}_2$.
 We jointly embed these 40 $\times$ 40 dissimilarity matrices.
 The test examples are then OOS-embedded to compute the test statistic for match detection.
 The critical value for the decision to reject the null hypothesis can be computed by a boot-strapping method, i.e. repeatedly sampling two matched row pairs of ${\Delta}_1$ and ${\Delta}_2$ to OOS-embed, so that the test statistic under the null and alternative hypothesis can be computed\footnote{The common bootstrapping method of resampling observations is inappropriate in this case, since the dissimilarity matrices would have rows of zeroes.}.